How can we stop the next pandemic? Here's what a WHO panel recommends

 By Stephanie Nebehay

-GENEVA, May 12 (Reuters) - A new transparent global system should be set up for probing disease outbreaks, empowering the World Health Organization to deploy investigators at short-notice and reveal findings, a COVID-19 pandemic review panel said on Wednesday.
+GENEVA, May 12 (Reuters) - A new global system should be set up to respond faster to disease outbreaks, which could ensure that no future virus causes a pandemic as devastating as COVID-19, an independent World Health Organization review panel said on Wednesday.

-The WHO should have declared the new coronavirus outbreak in China an international emergency earlier than Jan.
-30, 2020, but the next month was "lost" as countries failed to take strong measures to halt spread of the respiratory pathogen, it said.

-The independent experts, in a major report on the handling of the pandemic, called for bold WHO reforms and revitalising national preparedness plans to prevent another "toxic cocktail".
+The experts found crucial flaws in the global response in early 2020 - including a delay in declaring an emergency, a failure to impose travel restrictions and an entire "lost month" when countries neglected to respond to warnings - that let the virus quickly spread into a catastrophic pandemic.

+To address those problems, the WHO should be given the power to send investigators swiftly to chase down new disease outbreaks, and to publish their full findings without delay.

 Co-chair Ellen Johnson Sirleaf, a former president of Liberia, said: "We are calling for a new surveillance and alert system that is based on transparency and allows WHO to publish information immediately."

-The SARS-CoV-2 virus, which emerged in the central Chinese city of Wuhan in late 2019, was allowed to evolve into a "catastrophic pandemic" that has killed more than 3.4 million people and devastated the world economy, the report said.
-(Graphic of global cases and deaths)

-"The situation we find ourselves in today could have been prevented," said Johnson Sirleaf.
-"It is due to a myriad of failures, gaps and delays in preparedness and response."

-Chinese doctors reported cases of unusual pneumonia in December 2019 and informed authorities, while WHO picked up reports from the Taiwan Centers for Disease Control and others, the panel said.
+Looking back at the early days of the pandemic, the experts noted that Chinese doctors had reported cases of unusual pneumonia in December 2019.
+The WHO picked up reports from the Taiwan Centers for Disease Control and others.

-But WHO's Emergency Committee should have declared an international health emergency at its first meeting on Jan.
-22 instead of waiting until Jan.
-30, the report said.

-That committee did not recommend travel restrictions, due to WHO's International Health Regulations which need revamping, it said.
+But when the WHO's Emergency Committee met on Jan.
+22, it stopped short of declaring an international health emergency.
+That declaration did not come until eight days later, costing crucial time.

+The committee, acting under the WHO's International Health Regulations, also declined to endorse international travel restrictions, which would have slowed the spread of the virus.
+The experts said those guidelines need to be changed.

-Governments failed to grasp that the emergency declaration was WHO's "loudest possible alarm" and that it has no authority to declare a pandemic, although it eventually described it that way on March 11, the report added.
+Governments, meanwhile, failed to grasp that the emergency declaration was WHO's "loudest possible alarm", the experts said.

-"It is glaringly obvious to the Panel that February 2020 was a lost month, when steps could and should have been taken to curtail the epidemic and forestall the pandemic," it said.
+"It is glaringly obvious to the Panel that February 2020 was a lost month, when steps could and should have been taken to curtail the epidemic and forestall the pandemic."

 Instead of preparing their hospitals for COVID-19 patients, many countries engaged in a "winner takes all" scramble for protective equipment and medicines, it said.

-The panel praised the "unstinting" efforts of WHO leadership and staff during the pandemic.
-It did not lay specific blame on China or on WHO Director-General Tedros Adhanom Ghebreyesus, whom the Trump administration accused of being "China-centric", a charge he denied.
+The panel did not lay specific blame on China for its actions in the early days of the pandemic, or on WHO head Tedros, accused by the United States under then-President Donald Trump of being too deferential toBeijing.

-But it said that a WHO director-general should be limited to a single seven-year term, to avoid political pressure.

-The WHO and World Trade Organization should convene governments and drugmakers to hammer out an agreement on voluntary licensing and technology transfers to boost vaccine production, the report said.
+Lawrence Gostin of the O'Neill Institute for national and global health law at Georgetown Law in Washington, D.C., called the failure to point fingers a weakness of the report.

+"The report does not single out any government, agency, or actor for their actions or inactions in impeding the response —hurting the ability of WHO to adapt for the future," he said.

 FACTBOX-What the WHO should do differently to prevent another pandemic